DivyaAiti/UMBC-DATA606-Capstone/docs/Resume.md

 ## Summary

 I am currently pursuing an M.P.S. in Data Science at UMBC, with a solid background in data analysis, accessibility testing, and software engineering.
-I have hands-on experience in developing predictive models and improving software usability.
+I have hands-on experience in teaching, developing predictive models, and improving software usability.
 Proficient in Python, SQL, Power BI, and various data management tools, I am passionate about leveraging data to deliver impactful solutions.
+Additionally, I have a strong personal interest in teaching and am dedicated to learning about and implementing nutrition science and wellness strategies to enhance overall health and well-being.

 ---